Grand Central M4 Express

 USB Device Port

 The SAMD51 MCU has a USB device port that can be used to communicate with a host PC.
-See the USB device support samples sample applications for more, such as the USB CDC-ACM sample which sets up a virtual serial port that echos characters back to the host PC.
+See the USB device support sample applications for more, such as the USB CDC-ACM sample which sets up a virtual serial port that echos characters back to the host PC.

 Programming and Debugging